MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-gmsa.md

         -   Domain - Domain that the Synchronization Service account is apart of

-    -   Once you entered the information click on **Next**
+    -   Click on **Next**

-    -   If you entered something incorrectly you will receive the following error
+    -   If you entered something incorrectly, you will receive the following error

-    -   Once you have successfully entered the Account information you will be presented with an option to change the destination (export file location) of the back up encryption key
+    -   Now you have successfully entered the Account information, you will be presented with an option to change the destination (export file location) of the backup encryption key

         -   By Default, the export file location is **C:\\Windows\\system32**\\miiskeys-1.bin.

-4. Install Microsoft Identity Manager SP1 Synchronization Service build 4.4.1302.0, This can be found on Volume
+4. Install Microsoft Identity Manager SP1 Synchronization Service build 4.4.1302.0. you can be found on Volume
     License Download Center or MSDN Download Site.
-At the end of the install make sure you save keyset miiskeys.bin.
+Once you completed install make sure, you save keyset miiskeys.bin.

 ![](media/ef5f16085ec1b2b1637fa3d577a95dbf.png)